Christmas Planner PDFs to Help Plan Your Holiday

 This is a no-brainer but I personally prefer to use it for listing homemade gifts I can make instead of buying something.

 Thank You Card Tracker

-Keep this page handy when opening your gifts so you know to whom you need to send thank you cards.
+Keep this page handy when opening your gifts so you know to whom you need to send thank you cards like these.

 Decorations Inventory Sheet